Choosing the best options - knowing the side effects

 Use water-soluble lubricants as her vagina may be drier than usual due to hormonal changes.

-Experiment to find comfortable positions and avoid those that will tire her quickly.
+Experiment to find comfortable positions and avoid those that will tire one quickly.

 Many women experience forgetfulness and have trouble with concentration after receiving chemotherapy.
 This absentmindedness is most often temporary; however, about 15 percent of chemo patients experience some permanent problems.
 Since the cause is unknown, no treatment exists for this side effect.
 Women who have experienced this side effect offer several suggestions for dealing with it: